MercierEva/Esperanto/README.md

 Understanding each field of StatisticReport:

-QTreshold_1 : Threshold of quality of filtration of reads Depth_1 : Number of reads filtered
+- QTreshold_1 : Threshold of quality of filtration of reads \
+- Depth_1 : Number of reads filtered \
-Identity_Percent_2 : Percentage identity threshold by quality to form the main cluster in order to create a consensus with vsearch
+- Identity_Percent_2 : Percentage identity threshold by quality to form the main cluster in order to create a consensus with vsearch \
-Depth_2: Number de reads inside the main cluster in order to create a consensus sequence
+- Depth_2: Number de reads inside the main cluster in order to create a consensus sequence \
-Mean_read_depth: The average of the depth of the multi-alignment assembling by samtools Breath of coverage: The coverage of the multi-alignment assembling by samtools
+- Mean_read_depth: The average of the depth of the multi-alignment assembling by samtools \
+- Breath of coverage: The coverage of the multi-alignment assembling by samtools \
-Length: The length of final consensus
+- Length: The length of final consensus \
-Sequence fasta: Sequence consensus (without degenerated nucleotideas)
+- Sequence fasta: Sequence consensus (without degenerated nucleotides)